 Australians are required to pay an additional fee to have their passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Travel within Mauritania should be carefully prepared and organised with a competent local company.
 Any travel beyond Nouakchott should be registered in advance with the local police/gendarmes.
-Tourist facilities are non-existent outside of Nouakchott.
+Tourist facilities are non-existent outside of Nouakchott and Nouadhibou.
 All travel outside of Nouakchott should be in a convoy with adequate security.

-It is advisable to be met on arrival at the airport in Mauritania and to have confirmed, prearranged transport waiting for you.
+It is advisable to be met on arrival at the airport in Nouakchott and Nouadhibou. and to have confirmed, prearranged transport waiting for you.
 Some respected local transport companies can assist with airport formalities.

-Due to the risk of crime and kidnapping in Mauritania it is strongly recommend you do not use taxis.
+Due to the risk of crime and kidnapping in Mauritania it is strongly recommended that you do not use taxis.

 There are reports of unexploded landmines in the area of Mauritania bordering the Western Sahara region.
 Mines have been known to shift in sandstorms.
 You should keep to well-travelled roads.